Hyperthread27/LWClock/README.md

+Forked from Lightwell-bg's project that I found on Thingiverse.
+Tweaked to fit my needs and get working on my hardware.
+I am using the RTC and BME280 in my build.

+Other changes:
+-Metric to Imperial
+-Changed hardware address for BME280 based on vendor documentation -Sensor info and weather displays every 15 minutes

 # LW-Clock (Clock, Weather, temperature, humidity, atmospheric pressure, creeping line, remote monitoring)
 Compact clock has a variety of functions: Perfect time, Alarm, Measurement of temperature, humidity and atmosphere pressure indoors, Forecasting download, Upload submission to MQTT & Thingspeak server, Display of any predetermined information at set time.
 Clock has low power consumption and provides high display brightness.